Skip to main content

 Maintain a Healthy Diet

-Eating a balanced diet that is rich in vitamins and minerals is crucial for hair loss prevention and healthy hair growth.
-Proteins, iron, zinc, and vitamin B12 are particularly important for hair and scalp health.
-You can include in your diet vegan food rich in:
+To prevent hair loss, eating a balanced diet that is rich in vitamins and minerals is essential.
+Proteins, iron, zinc, and vitamin B12 are particularly important for hair and scalp health, and you can easily include them in your vegan diet:

 Follow these easy recipes (by Bianca Taylor) if you want to follow a vegan diet full of protein: